eyeframe/IBMHackathon/README.md

 ## IMPORTANT :

-If the alerts are not getting marked down (in the control page), it may be due to our API keys getting exhausted
+If the alerts are not getting marked down (in the maps widget), it may be due to our API keys getting exhausted

 In such a case create a new google account and obtain the new API key inorder to integrate it in our project files (sorry for any inconvenience caused)